dsalamancaMS/Cloud-Developer-Day/docs/lab_2.md

     ![deploy](img/lab2/deploy.png)

-22. Browse to your application.
+22. Browse to your application website.

 21. Inform your instructor that you have reached this step.